FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 #### When Is FIDO a Good Choice?

 FIDO is a great choice for larger organizations that want to keep their users and devices very secure.
-If an organization chooses to use some type of specialized hardware, such as a [Yubico device](https://www.yubico.com/solutions/passwordless/), that can be a substantial cost, not only for the devices but also the additional logistics around procuring a device for all of their users.
+If an organization chooses to use some type of specialized hardware, such as a [Yubico device](https://www.yubico.com/solutions/passwordless/), that can be a substantial cost.
+Not only must the devices be purchased, but they must be delivered when employees are onboarded and retrieved when they leave, incurring additional logistical complexity.

 However, with growing support for webauthn and built-in facial recognition and fingerprint readers on modern PCs, many cloud-based tools are allowing FIDO-based authentication for their websites, lowering the overall cost of using FIDO.
 Thanks to FIDO's strong security, you'll often see FIDO used in government, insurance, and healthcare.